 It is important to not associate nerves and anxiety with the sense that you are going to perform badly.
 Feeling nervous is completely normal and can actually be seen as a positive thing.
 So, try and change your mindset when you next speak in front of an audience and view feeling nervous with a positive outlook.

 Book on our popular speaking with impact course to learn key methods and preparation techniques to confidently communicate your message, whether it's at your big presentation coming up or a weekly meeting with your collogues.
 Secure your place.

 2. Practice makes perfect

 This might seem like an obvious one, but the only way to feel as confident as you can be before presenting is due to strong preparation.

 - Practice in front of people: Start by practising your presentation on your own.
 Then, when you feel confident, give yourself enough time to practice in front of people.

--Receive feedback before the presentation: The only way to improve your pubic speaking is through listening to your audience.
+-Receive feedback before the presentation: The only way to improve your public speaking is through listening to your audience.
 Ask for honest and critical feedback so you can improve next time.

 -Record yourself: Record yourself on video so you can watch what the audience will be seeing.
 Find ways to improve for next time.

 3. Know your audience